-Some seventy percent of Oregon's population lives within the Willamette valley (Haven 2022).
-Two decades ago, by 2050, the population was anticipated to be about 4 million (Sinclair 2005).
 As a result, any natural disaster in the Willamette Valley region will have a significant effect on Oregon's population and economy.
-The area is already at relatively high risk from floods, landslides, wildfires, and winter storms while it also faces moderate to high risk from earthquakes and volcanic activity.
-Projected climate change-induced shifts in precipitation rates and temperatures are likely to threaten the integrity of the built environment, including buildings, roads, highways and railroads, water and sewage systems, and energy facilities throughout Oregon (Dello and Mote 2010).
+The area is already at relatively high risk from floods, landslides, wildfires, and winter storms.
+It also faces moderate to high risk from earthquakes and volcanic activity.
+Projected changes in precipitation rates and temperatures are likely to threaten the integrity of the built environment, including buildings, roads, highways and railroads, water and sewage systems, and energy facilities throughout Oregon (Dello and Mote 2010).

 As with the agricultural sector, water may become a constraining factor for local residences, industry, and business.
-Many Oregonians depend on water pumped from the ground to provide much of their water supply.
-These below-ground aquifers are out of sight and may seem limitless, but in many areas within the Willamette Basin, aquifers have been identified as declining or becoming contaminated from salts, septic systems, and industrial pollution (Sinclair, 2005).
-Many municipalities rely on rivers driven by snow melt which will become only more limited as snowpack decreases.
-Indeed, hydropower, an important source of electrical energy in the state "is becoming less reliable due to changes associated with climate change, such as extreme weather events, reduced snowpack, high or low spring runoff volumes, and droughts" (Oregon undated).
+Many Oregonians depend on water pumped from the ground as their water supply.
+These below-ground aquifers are out of sight and may seem limitless, but in a number of areas within the Willamette Basin, nearly two decades ago, Sinclair (2005) pointed out that aquifers are declining or becoming contaminated from salts, septic systems, and industrial pollution).
+Many municipalities rely on rivers sourced from snow melt which will become only more limited as snowpack decreases.
+Harrison (2023, noted: "Hydropower will be impacted as climate change affects precipitation patterns-hotter, drier summers and warmer, wetter winters.
+Mountain snowpack is the fuel for hydropower generation in the summer, and less snowpack and earlier annual runoff will affect how much hydropower can be generated, and when."
 At the same time, efficiency and reliability of power transmission and delivery is likely to decline as power lines are stressed by higher ambient temperatures and increased risk from wildfires.
 As a result, more brownouts and blackouts are possible.
 Expansion of biomass-based energy production may also be limited due to loss of supply from forests and agriculture from increased wildfire (Dello and Mote 2010).